Wedding At the Van Dusen Mansion Minneapolis, MN

 After the groom, the bridal party couples walked down the aisle, followed by the ring bearer and the flower girl.

 The ceremony was a Lutheran ceremony hold by the officiant pastor.
-I tried to catch all the moments, all the emotion, in an unobtrusive way as do photojournalists, and at the same time I had to work side by side with a family member doing videography.
-I was taking portraits of the bridesmaids in their gowns, the groomsmen and the first rows.
-I worked on catching the joy into candid shots to make memories of this beautiful and unique wedding.
+Also, I tried to catch all the moments, all the emotion, in an unobtrusive way as do photojournalists, and at the same time I had to work side by side with a family member doing videography.
+Thus, I took portraits of the bridesmaids in their gowns, the groomsmen and the first rows.
+What’s more I worked on catching the joy into candid shots to make memories of this beautiful and unique wedding.

 Then they exchanged their vows with lots of emotions.
 She said “I do,” and the ring bearer brings the wedding rings.
 The end was memorable and pretty epic.
 After a romantic kiss, all the guests ran inside the Mansion to protect themselves from the rain.